Pawventures

 • Emergency care (trauma, foreign body ingestion, acute illness): $1,000-$5,000+

-The AVMA advises building an emergency fund of at least $1,000-$1,500 for pet owners without insurance.
-Alternatively, a pet travel insurance policy with emergency coverage costs $35-$75/month and eliminates the reserve requirement for unexpected incidents.
+The AVMA advises an emergency fund of at least $1,000-$1,500 for pet owners without insurance.
+A pet travel insurance policy with emergency coverage costs $35-$75/month and eliminates the need for a separate reserve.
+See our pet travel insurance guide for a full provider comparison.

 Full Budget Breakdown: 5 Trip Types